Oglebay Plaza U.S.S. West Virginia Mast

 On December 7, 1941, The U.S.S.
 West Virginia was struck by two bombs and seven torpedoes during the Japanese attack on Pearl Harbor.
-The attack sunk but did not destroy the battleship, and she went back into service after repairs until her decommission in 1947.
+The attack sunk but did not destroy the battleship, and she went back into service after repairs until her decommissioning in 1947.
 On March 17, 1961 the mast of the U.S.S.
 West Virginia BB-48 arrived at West Virginia University to commemorate the perseverance of the battleship.
 This mast is one of many artifacts from the ship donated to the state of West Virginia.
-The mast was later installed in Oglebay Plaza in front of Oglebay Hall on May 11, 1963 as a Pearl Harbor memorial.
-In 2007, a commemorative bronze plaque was dedicated to represent the names of the 106 sailors who died during the attack on the USS West Virginia.
+The mast was later installed in Oglebay Plaza in front of Oglebay Hall on May 11, 1963, as a Pearl Harbor memorial.
+In 2007, a commemorative bronze plaque was dedicated with the names of the 106 sailors who died during the attack on the USS West Virginia.

 The U.S.S.
 West Virginia received its name through the sponsorship of Miss Alice Wright Mann of Mercer County, the daughter of Isaac T. Mann, a prominent West Virginian coalmine operator.
 Under the command of Capt.
 Thomas J. Senn, the U.S.S.
 West Virginia BB-48 was commissioned on December 1,1923.
 This was the last American Battleship to be launched prior to the restrictions imposed by the 1922 Washington Conference on Limitation of Naval Armament, and was the latest and most advanced "super dreadnoughts" of it's time.
 After training, repairs, and change in captains, the U.S.S.
 West Virginia became the flagship for the Commander, Battleship Divisions, Battle Fleet, on October 30, 1924.
 In the late 1920s, the battleship was armed with more artillery to keep up with technological advancements.